eddmann/eddmann.github.io/_posts/2023/2023-08-08-rewriting-the-santa-lang-interpreter-in-rust-part-4-distribution.md

 ---
 layout: post
 title: 'Rewriting the santa-lang Interpreter in Rust, Part 4 - Distribution'
-meta: 'This series of posts documents my experience rewriting the santa-lang interpreter in Rust.
-In this post, I document how the language and runtimes were built, tested, and distributed using a custom CI/CD pipeline.'
+meta: 'This blog series details my experience rewriting the santa-lang interpreter in Rust.
+In this post, I delve into how the language and runtimes were built, tested, and distributed using a custom CI/CD pipeline.'
 tags: rust santa-lang interpreter santa-lang-in-rust-series
 ---